wistia/wistia-open-docs/_posts/pardot.md

 **1. Add your Pardot account in Wistia**

-In Wistia, go to the Integrations sections of your account settings [NOTE TO SELF - UPDATE THIS TO ALIGN WITH HOW THE HECK THE ACCOUNT SETTINGS PAGE IS CHANGING].
+In Wistia, go to the Integrations section of your account settings.
 Enter the credentials you use to login to Pardot, along with your Pardot API User Key (which you can find in [your Pardot settings](https://pi.pardot.com/account)).

 Click that blue "Connect Pardot" button, and you're halfway set up!
 Proceed to step 2 👇